jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __-- Guido Van Rousell, Computer Programming for Everybody__

-> I want to study not only what computer is doing for us, but what it is going to us.
+> I want to study not only what computer is doing for us, but what it is doing to us.
 >
 > __--- Sherry Turkle__